Ph.D. Program in Business Administration

 INSS 852 Enterprise-Wide Infrastructure

-The purpose of the minor field is to prepare students to be effective teachers at the university level.
-It is also designed to give them skills in case research, writing and presentation.
+The purpose of the minor field is to prepare students to be effective researchers and teachers at the university level.
+It is also designed to give them skills in empirical and case research, writing and presentation.
 Recognizing the importance of teaching skills in career development, the courses are designed to guide students in understanding relevant issues associated with teaching college students.
 Emphasis is therefore placed on developing pedagogical skills and knowledge of psychological and other bases of learning.
-These are the courses that are offered:
+Three courses (9 credits) must be completed in a minor designed to support the work in the major.
+In addition, students are expected to have successfully completed Quality Matters training or its equivalent in online training.
+The first part of the Minor Field Exam has three components: (a) a case study; (b) the teaching requirement; and (c) Quality Matters (Teaching Online Training).
+All parts of the Minor Field exam must be completed before a student will be permitted to sit for his/her Major Comprehensive exam.

 BUAD 713 Teaching Practicum